 Trans Canada Trail: The National Trail System

-There is a National Trans Canada Trail Foundation based in Montreal and they act as a governing body to oversee development of the Trail.
+There is a National Trans Canada Trail Organization based in Montreal and they promote, assist and oversee development of the Trail.
 The national organization is led by a board of directors, a senior management team and several standing committees with members all over Canada.
 The Yukon has recently joined this list with a member on the new Trans Canada Trail Youth Committee.
-The Trans Canada Trail has also selected suitable provincial and territorial organizations to act on their behalf as official agents in that province or territory, and a letter of agreement was signed out lining responsibilities of each party.
+The Trans Canada Trail has also selected suitable provincial and territorial organizations to act on their behalf as official agents in each province and territory, and a letter of agreement was signed out lining responsibilities of each party.
 For the Yukon Territory, the Klondike Snowmobile Association proudly serves this role.

-Although snowmobiling is one of the five core groups in the T.C.T., the Canadian Council of Snowmobile Organizations (C.C.S.O.) realized that the proposed route of the T.C.T. would not make a Trans Canada Snowmobile Trail (T.C.S.T.) due to its then proposed southern track across Canada.
+Although snowmobiling is one of the “Big Six” core groups in the T.C.T., the Canadian Council of Snowmobile Organizations (C.C.S.O.) realized that the proposed route of the T.C.T. would not make a Trans Canada Snowmobile Trail (T.C.S.T.) due to its then proposed southern track across Canada.

 Therefore, in 1993 the C.C.S.O. decided to link existing provincial and territorial snowmobile trails into a true cross Canada network.
 By 1997 this was accomplished from the Alberta border east to Newfoundland.
 Alberta & British Columbia were linked in 1998 and soon after the Yukon and N.W.T. were also fully linked in.

 To open the completed T.C.S.T., the C.C.S.O. rode coast to coast in January/February of 1998 in RendezVous 1998.

 With Yukon’s abundance of historical trails, the potential for expanded tourism is real.
-The K.S.A. believes in the Multi Use Trail concept.
-Snowmobilers, mushers, skiiers, ATVers, hikers, bikers, horseback riders, walkers, runners, and everyone in between, are all considered a welcome sight on our trails.
+The K.S.A. strongly believes in the Multi Use Trail concept.
+Snowmobilers, mushers, skiiers, ATVers, hikers, bikers, horseback riders, walkers, runners, and everyone in between are all considered a welcome sight on our trails.